 Sweet & spicy sauce

-- Sweet chili sauce -> We recommend using this brand since it is not only vegan but is also labeled gluten-free.
+- Sweet chili sauce → We recommend using this brand since it is vegan and gluten-free.

 - Vegetable broth